prysmaticlabs/documentation/website/docs/advanced/builder.md

 Update the following configurations and restart the validator client to stop the periodic registration of the validator.
 - remove the `--enable-builder` flag.
+- remove the `--suggested-gas-limit` flag, though it should already be disabled once removing the `--enable-builder` flag.
 - remove all wanted references of the `builder` field from the associated file/json for the validators you no longer want to register within the `--proposer-settings-file` and `--proposer-settings-url` flag.

 ### Validator registration expiration